 This weekend is a big deal for horse racing fans - it's the Belmont Stakes.
 Julie Shapiro has a love letter to her favorite horse, Zenyatta.
 And Rachel Louise Snyder looks into the practice of courtship on horseback in Kazakhstan.

-Mack Cleveland was a true basketball talent.
-In high school, he was recruited by college basketball powerhouses like Arizona and Michigan State.
+Mack Cleveland was recruited by college basketball powerhouses like Arizona and Michigan State.
 But he couldn't get along with his coaches and was benched for much of his senior season.
+He played college ball, but lost his chance to play for the NBA.
 Mack has found his calling now in working with kids who have the same issues he had.
 One of the young prospects Mack has helped is Ivan Johnson.
-Ivan once had an attitude problem, but these days, he's playing pro - in Korea.
-He's with the LG Sakers.
+Also in this epsiode: photographer Art Shay.

 Chances are almost every American kid who's been a high school athlete in the past 25 years has seen the basketball movie Hoosiers.
 Steve Hollar was one of the local kids hired to act in the film, but before that, Steve lived a real life version of the same story.
 Also in this episode, Tierra Rogers was forced to stop playing for UC Berkeley.